Laureles is the Medellín neighborhood for foreigners who want to feel like they live in Medellín, not in an expat enclave.

 Weekend evenings they walk to La 70 - the restaurant-and-bar strip that defines Laureles' nightlife scene.
 The pace is meaningfully calmer than Parque Lleras.
 They have favorite spots and rarely venture into El Poblado for dinner unless friends are visiting.

-Doctor visits happen at Clínica Las Vegas (which is technically in El Poblado but a 15-minute Cabify ride and the hospital their insurance assigned).
+Doctor visits happen at Clínica Las Vegas (which is technically in El Poblado but a 15-minute Uber ride and the hospital their insurance assigned).
 The Estadio metro station is a 20-minute walk; they take it about once a month to go downtown to Carabobo or Plaza Botero.

 Ready to find your place in Laureles?